albertml/KotlinMasterClass/README.md

 # Kotlin Programming Masterclass: Complete Course

 Welcome to the **Kotlin Programming Masterclass** GitLab repository.
-This repository contains code samples, projects, and exercises based on the [Udemy course](https://www.udemy.com/course/programming-with-kotlin-masterclass-complete-course) by [Instructor's Name].
+This repository contains code samples, projects, and exercises based on the [Udemy course](https://www.udemy.com/course/programming-with-kotlin-masterclass-complete-course) by Stefan Jovanovic | Kotlin Multiplatform Developer.
 It’s designed to help you learn Kotlin from basics to advanced concepts.

 ---